 We must continue to alleviate the immediate suffering of the hungry by sending food to families in need, but simultaneously we must move toward economic solutions that will end the poverty cycle.
 The path to long-term life-saving economic stability and growth will come through a concentrated effort by a committed group of world citizens working together to cultivate peace.

-You have read this article citizenship / helping / world hunger with the title The Hunger Site.
-You can bookmark this page URL http://catolink4.blogspot.com/2012/11/the-hunger-site.html.
+with the title The Hunger Site.
+You can bookmark this page URL https://catolink4.blogspot.com/2012/11/the-hunger-site.html.
 Thanks!

 No comment for "The Hunger Site"